The miracle of birth never ceased to amaze me. I guess that’s why I ended up as a midwife.

 The Meier’s were doing great.
 There was no doubt that they’d prepared themselves.
 They must have read all sorts of books beforehand.
 Christian had even taken a vacation to take care of his wife and their newborn daughter.
 Jana was still a bit exhausted but seemed to be fine otherwise.

-When the two of them invited me to a dinner party about a month later, I promised them I’d be.
+When the two of them invited me to a dinner party about a month later, I promised them I’d be there.

 To be honest, once the day of the party came, I was a bit reluctant to follow through on my promise.
 I wasn’t a vegan and I definitely wasn’t interested in their new age lifestyle.